LakshmiVennela/TEP/index.md

 # Welcome to TEP Repository

 This is the course repository.
 Click below to view exercises:
+Click on each exercise to view details and download PDFs.

 - [Exercise 1](Exercise-1/)
 - [Exercise 2](Exercise-2/)